AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 ![image](https://github.com/AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/assets/61145262/a9fbecbf-a363-4755-b7e8-034d674c2e66)

 ### **1) Evaluating the different shortest path algorithm implementation**
-In this part, a comparison of the different implementations will be held while varying the number of queries in the batch and the number of updates.
+In this subsection, a comparison of the different implementations will be held while varying the number of queries in the batch and the number of updates.
-We will fix the following parameters:
+The following values are fixed:
-* The number of operations will be fixed to be 1,000 operations per batch.
+    * Number of operations is 1,000 per batch.
-* The number of nodes in the graph is 50.
+    * Number of nodes in the graph is 50.
     * No parallelism.
-* Number of generated batches will be 20 batches.
+    * Number of generated batches is 20 batches.
-We will vary only the query frequency and the add frequency.
+    The query frequency and the add frequency will be changed in each configuration.
+    * Just one client.

 #### **First Configuration (balanced):**
 _Query frequency = 0.5 & Add frequency = 0.5_